The Duke Spirit: History

 September 2015 brought with it the first Duke Spirit performance in three years at the End of the Road Festival with new bass player Rich Fownes (Bad for Lazarus, Unkle, The Eighties Matchbox B-Line Disaster) and also the first release from Kin, the song "Here Comes the Vapour".
 The following single, "Blue and Yellow Light", was released in November with the album itself released in 2016.

 The band's sixth album Sky Is Mine soon followed, in 2017.
 The album was produced by the band themselves in Somerset and featured guest vocal appearances from Josh T. Pearson of Lift to Experience on How Could, How Come and Duke Garwood on Broken Dream.

+Since 2017 the band hasn’t released any new material but lead singer Liela Moss has been releasing solo albums a year after Sky Is Mine from 2018 onwards.

 Success

 Initially a 'word of mouth' band, their relentless touring schedules helped them spread their music across England and beyond into America and the rest of Europe, culminating in a nomination for "Best Live Band" at the 2011 Artrocker Magazine Awards.
-They have played a number of high-profile support slots for Queens of the Stone Age, Yeah Yeah Yeahs, R.E.M., Black Rebel Motorcycle Club, Jane's Addiction, Supergrass and Eagles Of Death Metal.
+They have played a number of high-profile support slots for Queens of the Stone Age, Yeah Yeah Yeahs, R.E.M., Black Rebel Motorcycle Club, Jane's Addiction, Supergrass, Eagles Of Death Metal and more.
 Since 2008, the band have performed on American and British TV multiple times, appearing on Late Show with David Letterman, Later... with Jools Holland, Late Night with Conan O'Brien, The Tonight Show with Jay Leno, Jimmy Kimmel Live!, Last Call with Carson Daly, The Henry Rollins Show and Shameless.
-Their songs "Send a Little Love Token" and Mayday were also included in the fifth title in the Guitar Hero video game series and Grand Theft Auto IV respectively.
+Their song "Send a Little Love Token" was included in the fifth title in the Guitar Hero video game series and on the soundtrack of 2009 racing game Forza Motorsport 3 and their song with UNKLE Mayday was featured on the fictional radio station “Radio Broker” in the 2008 game Grand Theft Auto IV.